Data Quality Metric Library

 |

-The percentage of the number of retaining wall records with a known type, asset owner, location (start and end displacement and side, or map coordinates), material, and construction date.
+The percentage of the number of retaining wall records with a known type, asset owner, location (start and end displacement and side), material, and construction date.

 Metric Purpose